 - › How to Disable Game Center on Your iPhone, iPad, and Mac

-- › How to Reinstall Missing or Deleted Built-in iPhone Apps
+- › How to Delete or Offload an App on iPhone or iPad

 - › The Best New Features in iOS 10 (and How to Use Them)